erikaosgue/holbertonschool-zero_day/0x01-emacs/README.md

-This is  an excersice to open a file in Emacs
+This is a useful command line emacs Excersice